Arizona Agricultural Education/FFA Foundation

 You can help make a difference in the lives of Arizona’s future leaders by supporting Agricultural Education and the Arizona FFA.
 As a non-profit organization, the Arizona Agricultural Education/FFA Foundation is dedicated to raising funds to cultivate Arizona’s most valuable commodity- our youth.

-Registration now open for the 4th annual
+Register now for the 4th annual Benefit Trap Shoot

 Arizona FFA Alumni Spotlight

 Twenty years after serving as an Arizona FFA state officer, Chadd Garcia can look back and see the huge impact his love of agriculture and the FFA has had on his life.
 It all started with his father, Mitchell, who after working in the produce packing houses of Yuma and them for area farmers was able to buy his own farm, growing lemons and alfalfa.
 Inspired by his father’s passion for agriculture and his drive for success, the younger Garcia took these lessons into his FFA activities.